-The survey is funded through the combination of ABS health survey program funding and additional funds from the Department of Health and Ageing and the National Heart Foundation of Australia.
+The AHS was conducted by the Australian Bureau of Statistics (ABS) in 2011-13 with funding provided through the ABS health survey program, the Department of Health and the National Heart Foundation of Australia.

-Biomedical component of the Australian Health Survey: Public health objectives - January 2011 (HTML)
+Biomedical component of the Australian Health Survey: Public health objectives (PDF 608 KB)